arbalet-project/frontage-frontend/docs/spec-api-admin.md

 `GET /b/admin/is_on` - returns `{"on":True}` if the facade is currently on, otherwise `{"on":False}`

+//TODO: add POST /b/admin/is_on

 ---
+//TODO add POST for this too

 `GET /b/admin/cal/20170821` - returns

     {
+      "error": ERRORCODE,
       "on": "YY:MM",
       "off": "DD:HH",
       "default": "APPNAME",